jwhardcastle/setupmac/README.md

-### Setupmac
+### setupmachine

-This is a [Ansible](https://www.ansible.com/) playbook to quickly setup a Mac to how I like it.
+This is a [Ansible](https://www.ansible.com/) playbook to quickly setup a machine (Mac or Ubuntu) to how I like it.

 To setup run the following command :
 ```
-curl -s https://raw.githubusercontent.com/daemonza/setupmac/master/start.sh | /bin/bash
+curl -s https://raw.githubusercontent.com/jwhardcastle/setupmachine/master/start.sh | /bin/bash
 ```

 The start.sh script installs `pip` and then `ansible` with pip.